 Note: Take the above numbers as base timings for your email outreach.
 The best time to send cold emails could actually vary depending on your products or services, the time zone you prospect in, the industry, and your target audience.

-When Is the Best Day of the Week To Send Cold Emails?
+Best Day of the Week To Send Cold Emails

-If your target audience is 9-5 workers, this report from PropellerCRM suggests Tuesdays and Thursdays are the best days to send cold emails.
+If your target audience is 9-5 workers, this report from Yesware suggests Tuesdays and Thursdays are the best days to send cold emails.

 Because the best timings change according to audience and industry, we found which timings work best for different circumstances and different scenarios.

-Best Timings To Send Cold Emails Based on Industry and Audience:
+Best Times To Send Cold Emails Based on Industry and Audience:

 With a bit of digging into the depths of the internet, a number of in-house studies conducted by email software businesses, and some understanding of the way different industries work, we came up with the best times to send cold emails depending on the industry you’re doing outreach in.